 I often take the role of organizer, helping to bring together different players in community arts work.
 And when I am working on a show, a big question I have is how to get the community involved.
 Through this I’ve found myself working with people from all walks of life as a community connector, which can mean anything from organizing a neighbourhood mural to hosting a community meeting.

-Some of my community organization work intersects with my facilitation work; you can read more details on my Workshops & Facilitation page in addition to the projects described below.
+Some of my community organization work intersects with my facilitation work; you can read more details on my facilitation page in addition to the larger projects described below.

 Impact Hub Ottawa Artist Residency

 From July 2016 to February 2017 I piloted an Artist Residency at Impact Hub Ottawa, a social good focused co-working space.
 I facilitated arts animations, curated a visual arts displays for the space, joined the Hub team in event planning and hosting, and blogged about the integration of the arts in a social innovation space.

 In 2016 I worked with Tokens4Change to raise $100,000 for Youth Without Shelter.
 I worked with high school students to create a theatre piece that the students performed in the busy TTC station of Bloor-Yonge on February 5th, 2016.
 The day included over 500 volunteers, 17 schools, 12 companies and six arts locations with inspiring performers and artists canvassed in 27 locations lending their hands and voices to the cause.